Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 ### Get the number of user offline messages

-Gets the number of offline messages for IM users.
+Gets the number of offline messages for Chat users.

 #### HTTP Request